dotnet/docs-aspire/docs/fundamentals/networking-overview.md

 The preceding code:

 - Creates a container resource named `frontend`, from the `mcr.microsoft.com/dotnet/samples:aspnetapp` image.
-- Binds the host to port 8000 and the container port to 8080 with the `http` scheme.
+- Exposes an `http` endpoint by binding the host to port 8000 and mapping it to the container's port 8080.

 Consider the following diagram: